TidalWavesNode/Auto-Masternode-Update/README.md

 # AutoMNupdate
 Automated Wagerr Masternode update scripts

-# MasterNode update to 2.0.1 Usage - this does nothing but update to the latest version
+# MasterNode update to 2.0.1 Usage - this one only updates your masternode to the latest version

 On vps run the below cmds